Galeria-Kaufhof/jsonhomeclient/README.md

 }
 ```

-The jsonhomeclient regularly loads json home documents from json home document providers, and caches them in memory.
+The json-home-client regularly loads json home documents from json home document providers, and caches them in memory.
-When your application retrieves some information from this jsonhomeclient, the cached json home documents are used so that
+When your application retrieves some information from this json-home-client, the cached json home documents are used so that
 there'll be no network roundtrip.

 This library was built for Play!
 Framework 2.4.x projects and uses [Play's WS client](https://www.playframework.com/documentation/2.4.x/ScalaWS)